Akkicool99/Sudoku-Solver/README.md

 ---
 ## 🧠 Algorithms Used

--Backtracking: The solver checks each cell recursively by trying all valid digits.
+- Backtracking: The solver checks each cell recursively by trying all valid digits.
--Skips pre-filled cells.
+- Skips pre-filled cells.
--Stops once the board is fully solved
+- Stops once the board is fully solved

 ---